byoso/django-quickstarter/README.md

 Be sure you have registered an ssh public key in your account

 ### Droplet
-- choose a docker image instead of an OS
+- choose docker instead of an OS
 - choose whatever plan is needed
 - create the droplet